 "I've always had this thought, when you look at a forest, or a tree - what you're looking at is leaves - thats all you're looking at, really.
 I wondered - logically, what am I looking at, and what is it I'm really seeing here?"
-Only Leaves, as the title implies, is an exercise in describing a tree with the branches and trunk removed.
-In his original conception, he imagined the plumes of the trees floating above a ground layer of leaves.
-But after rendering a few of his ideas along these lines, he thought more about the link between the plume and the ground - there was a connection between them, he just wasn't making it visible in his renderings.
-"I needed to get the leaves from the plume to the ground.
-Mathematically there's a relation to the plume and the ground - it's going to happen along an axis anyway.
-Naturally the path was along a straight line down.
+Only Leaves, as the title implies, is an exercise in describing a tree with the branches and trunk original conception, plumes of the trees ground layer of rendering a few of these lines, he the link between the ground - there between them, making it visible in needed to get the plume to the ground. there's a relation to ground - it's going an axis anyway.

+removed.
+In his he imagined the floating above a leaves.
+But after his ideas along thought more about the plume and was a connection he just wasn't his renderings.
+"I leaves from the Mathematically the plume and the to happen along Naturally the path was along a straight line down.
 The leaves that form the trunk are just revealing what was there.
 I essentially turned the trunk on.
 It's absolutely defined, but less literal - playing with the model.
 That's an example of an evolution - a feedback loop between the aesthetics and the math.
 The math is informing you along the way."